legend80s/git-commit-msg-linter/README.md

 ![git-commit-msg-linter-demo](https://raw.githubusercontent.com/legend80s/commit-msg-linter/master/assets/demo-4.png)

 A git "commit-msg" hook for linting your git commit message against the [Angular Commit Message Guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-guidelines).
-As a hook it will run at every commiting to make sure that your every commit message is valid against the conventions.
+As a hook it will run at every commiting to make sure that the message to commit is valid against the conventions.
 If not the commit will be aborted.

 *The repo is heavily influenced by [pre-commit](https://github.com/observing/pre-commit).
 Thanks.*